 Infernal Eternal commemorated the band’s tenth anniversary.
 Century Media would begin licensing the band’s products for America given the Swedes’ departure from Osmose Productions amidst displeasure with a lack of American progress and touring.
 The band toured the USA with Deicide, although subsequent US tours would run into difficulty given various members criminal records.
+Marduk asked drummer Fredrik Andersson to leave the fold and replaced him with Emil Dragutinovic.
+This after the band had difficulty obtaining US visas to tour there.
 World Funeral was initially called Funeral War.
 Regain Records preceded the release of this Marduk album by issuing a teaser LP called Hearse which was backed by a cover of Possessed's Phantasm.
 Legion and B.War next moved to California and formed a band called Rebelangels (later Elizium).
 Legion was replaced by Mortuus (previously Arioch).
 B.War was replaced by former guitarist Andersson.
 Drummer Emil Dragutinovic left in 2006.
 Cross Of Iron, later called Rom 5:12, was his last record.
 Spring 2009 shows in the USA were again a cause for disappointment when the band only managed to join Cephalic Carnage, Withered and others late.
 Lars Broddesson (Absurdeity and Excessum) drummed on Wormwood.
 Sweden's Witchery released a new album, Witchkrieg, in July of 2010 through Century Media Records, which featured the voice of new vocalist, Legion of Marduk fame.
 Marduk completed its Asian Black Death Redemption tour in December of 2010.
 The band travelled to China, Singapore and Indonesia in December.
 Marduk announced a North American Tour 2011 with Aura Noir, Black Anvil, Panzerfaust and Hod.
 The shows hit Canada and the USA at the end of May.
 The band's twentieth anniversary was to also be commemorated by Regain records through several package releases.
 Marduk completed recording three new songs for an EP to kick off 2011.
 Dubbed Iron Dawn, the EP was set for release through Regain Records on May 27th at the Maryland Deathfest where the band would make an appearance.
 The EP was also available at the six additional North American shows to follow with a worldwide street date of May 30th.
 Marduk and Ragnarok, among others, left Regain Records in late 2011.
 The label was having financial difficulties.
 Marduk was part of the Hatefest tour 2011 with Dawn Of Disease, Triptykon and more.
 Century Media Records signed Marduk and the band's record label, Blooddawn Productions, to a licensing deal beginning late 2011.
 Marduk had a new album in 2012 called Serpent Sermon through Blooddawn/Century Media.
 Marduk would release its next studio album, Serpent Sermon through Blooddawn Productions/Century Media in May, 2012.
 Marduk and 1349 were jointly touring in the summer of 2012.
 Marduk’s Serpent Sermon was number 44 in the US Billboard Heatseekers chart.
 Due to problems with a nerve in his spine, drummer Lars Broddsson would not join the band on its tour with Grave.
 Filling in for him would be Fredrik Widigs of Demonical repute.
 Marduk was at Endarker Studio in Norrköping, Sweden to record a new album, called Frontschwein.
 It was due in January 2015.
 April 2015 saw the return of Europe's HateFest Tour.
 The bill would be headlined by Six Feet Under and included Marduk, Vader and Hate!
 Releasing a new album, called Advent of The Human God, this past March through Season of Mist, Canadian death metal band Necronomicon, Marduk, label-mates Rotting Christ and a Dutch pop trio toured the US in 2016.
 The bill was also booked for the first annual New Orleans Metal Festival.
 A show at the Oakland Metro Operahouse in Oakland, California, USA was cancelled after police could not guarantee its security.
 Marduk had always displayed NAZI imagery and been pro-war.
 Swedish musician Tony Särkkä (a.k.a It) of Abruptum, Marduk and more died at the age of 45.
 The band released a new album, called Viktoria, through Century Media on June 22nd.

 The band often issues EPs featuring cover songs.
 Bands covered include Piledriver, Possessed, Venom, Celtic Frost and Bathory.
 Marduk has issued the 2004 DVD Funeral Marches And Warsongs, 2005’s Blackcrowned and 2006’s Blood Puke Salvation.